 Requisites: Participate in a minimum of 2 restoration events; CPR/First Aid certification preferred

-Schedule: Restoration events occur about once a month on Saturdays from 10am—2pm.
-Crew leads arrive 30 minutes prior to the event and stay 15 minutes afterwards; September through May
+Schedule: Restoration events occur about once a month on Saturdays from 10am—12pm.
+Crew leads arrive 30 minutes prior to the event and stay 15 minutes afterwards to help put tools away; year round.

 What you’ll do: Lead one or both of the early childhood programs, Talking Tree or Toddler Trails and Tales.
 These programs are designed to connect young children with nature.
 Talking Tree program teaches young students about the importance of trees in their lives.
 Toddler Trails and Tales is a parent child nature exploration course that cultivates children’s sensory awareness, curiosity and wonder in nature and teaches parents skills as a guide through a series of tiny trips in Seward Park.